We’re all aware of the two major instruments used to raise funds. They are the equity market and debt market (also known as the bond market).

 How is the investment for retail investors in public and private issues going to be different?

-Public Issue | Private Issue | |
+Basis of Difference | Public Issue | Private Issue |

-Major Participants in the Primary Market | Retailers & Institutions | Institutions |
+Major Participants in the Primary Market | Retail investors & Institutions | Institutions |

 Wrapping up

-We at Wint Wealth are working towards the same goal, which is – democratising the debt market and we are working towards introducing public issues for our investors.
+We at Wint Wealth are working towards the same goal, which is – democratising the debt market, and we are working towards introducing public issues for our investors.

 Happy Winting!